GOBINDA033/Calculator1/README.md

 # Calculator1
-this is build in html5,css,js
+This is build by using HTMl5, CSS, JS